quang-do-se/spring-cert/06-spring-mvc-rest.md

 ### When do you need to use `@ResponseStatus`?

+The `@ResponseStatus` annotation can also be used to annotate exception classes in order to specify the HTTP response status and reason that are to be returned, instead of the default Server Internal Error (500), when an exception of the type is thrown during the processing of a request in a controller handler method.

+In addition, the `@ResponseStatus` annotation can be applied to controller handler methods in order to override the original response status information.
+In the annotation a HTTP response status code and a reason string can be specified.
+The `@ResponseStatus` annotation can also be applied at class level in controller classes, in which case it will apply to all the controller handler methods in the class.

 ----------

 ### Where do you need to use `@ResponseBody`?
 What about `@RequestBody`?

 ----------